passbolt/passbolt_help/_pages/api/comments.md

 permalink: /api/comments
 ---

-The Comments endpoint is used manage comments posted on Resources.
+The Comments endpoint is used to manage comments posted on Resources.

 ## The Comment Object